Prevent your pet from going missing: How to keep flight-risk dogs safe

 HERE'S WHAT YOU CAN DO RIGHT NOW

-Secure your yard.
 Check your fence and gates to tighten security and prevent dog escapes.
 Make sure there’s no holes dug underneath the fence, or furniture nearby that escape artists could use as a stepping stool.
+We've got more tips in this article

 Even the best-behaved dogs in the world can run away.
 Nobody wants to deal with a missing, or worse, a missing and injured dog.
 As responsible dog owners, it’s important to be aware of the common reasons why dogs run away and what you can do to stop it from happening.
 By following the precautions, you can make sure your dog never goes missing.
 Even if they do, you’ll have tools you need to be reunited again.